lbryio/lbry.com/content/news/155-the-birth-of-entertainment.md

 ![Shamone!](https://spee.ch/a/globe-theatre.jpeg)

-Foreshadowing that time Michael Jackson [caught on fire](http://www.nydailynews.com/entertainment/michael-jackson-burned-filming-commercial-1984-article-1.2511008)?
+<div style="font-size:small; text-align: center">Foreshadowing that time Michael Jackson [caught on fire](http://www.nydailynews.com/entertainment/michael-jackson-burned-filming-commercial-1984-article-1.2511008)?</div>

 The Renaissance was a literal rebirth for entertainment.
 Entertainment became "what people are willing to pay money to see" instead of “a thing which makes the king laugh” or “a production that displays appropriate solemnity and moral attitudes for the Bishop.”
 This happened at the same time that the novel was becoming a thing (a *hated *thing that authorities believed would [irreparably damage women’s minds](https://books.google.com/books?id=Gs5PRR9-8BcC&pg=PA208&lpg=PA208&dq=The+existence+of+so+many+authors+has+produced+a+host+of+readers,+and+continued+reading+generates+every+nervous+complaint;+perhaps+of+all+the+causes+that+have+harmed+women%E2%80%99s+health,+the+principal+one+has+been+the+infinite+multiplication+of+novels+in+the+last+hundred+years+%E2%80%A6+a+girl+who+at+ten+reads+instead+of+running+will,+at+twenty,+be+a+woman+with+the+vapors+and+not+a+good+nurse.&source=bl&ots=t9qT8DGVBF&sig=QlJ6vr3SxozjyqxdgS9T9rvuX3Q&hl=en&sa=X&ved=0ahUKEwiFwKPR09DYAhXp1IMKHSV5C84Q6AEIJjAA#v=onepage&q=The%20existence%20of%20so%20many%20authors%20has%20produced%20a%20host%20of%20readers%2C%20and%20continued%20reading%20generates%20every%20nervous%20complaint%3B%20perhaps%20of%20all%20the%20causes%20that%20have%20harmed%20women%E2%80%99s%20health%2C%20the%20principal%20one%20has%20been%20the%20infinite%20multiplication%20of%20novels%20in%20the%20last%20hundred%20years%20%E2%80%A6%20a%20girl%20who%20at%20ten%20reads%20instead%20of%20running%20will%2C%20at%20twenty%2C%20be%20a%20woman%20with%20the%20vapors%20and%20not%20a%20good%20nurse.&f=false) and drive people mad).
 Widespread use of the printing press made it possible for writers to make enough copies of their work to distribute it widely.